 Pooled Income Trusts can be established with certain non-profit organizations that are authorized to operate them for the benefit of disabled persons.
 If you are over 65 years of age, and need care, you will almost surely qualify for this type of trust.
 For investment and management of funds, your income is “pooled” together with the income deposited by other participants.
 However, your contributions are held in a separate account, segregated for your needs only.
 Once your income is deposited into your Pooled Income Trust account, the trustees will pay your bills using this money.
-As an example, let’s say you receive $1,845 a month in Social Security and pension benefits.
-The excess amount of $1,000 over Medicaid’s $845 ceiling, is sent to the trust every month, which will follow your instructions on what expenses to pay.
+As an example, let’s say you receive $1,862 a month in Social Security and pension benefits.
+The excess amount of $1,000 over Medicaid’s $862 ceiling, is sent to the trust every month.
+The trust will follow your instructions on what expenses to pay.

 Through the Pooled Income Trust, your “surplus” income can be used for food, monthly rent or to pay your mortgage, phone, utilities, or home repairs – just about anything you’d normally pay for (except medical insurance and many medical bills).
 The non-profit organization essentially functions as a bill paying service, and takes a small monthly processing fee.
 When you pass on, whatever is left in your account will be used by the organization for charitable purposes.